 Linda Walton, Senior Academic Advisor

-Linda Walton advises undergraduate Mathematics, Education, and Fashion Marketing students.
+Linda Walton advises undergraduate students in the Education and Fashion Marketing programs.
 Linda also advises all undergraduate students in the School of Humanities and the School of Design and Visual Art.

 Linda Walton holds a Bachelor of Science in Psychology from James Madison University.
 She obtained her Master of Arts in Higher Education Administration with a concentration in Student Affairs and General Administration at George Washington University.
 Linda has worked in higher education for over five years, specifically in college mental health.
 In her free time, Linda can be found practicing yoga, reading, or playing flute with her community concert band.